Tim "Ripper" Owens: Judas Priest

-Owens made headlines in 1996 when he was recruited by Judas Priest to being their lead singer, replacing Rob Halford.
+Owens made headlines in 1996 when he was recruited by Judas Priest as their lead singer, replacing Rob Halford.
 Owens recorded two studio albums with the band and also featured on two live albums and a DVD release.
 He also co-wrote the song, "What's My Name?", which was a bonus track on Demolition.
 With Judas Priest, he was nominated once for the Grammy Award for Best Metal Performance in 1999, with the song "Bullet Train" from the album Jugulator.

 Rock Star

-The movie Rock Star (2001), about a tribute band singer who is asked to join the band he has tried to imitate, was loosely based on Owens' career.
+The 2001 film Rock Star is about a tribute band singer who is asked to join the band he has tried to imitate and was loosely based on Owens' career.
 Judas Priest disavowed the movie after they were denied creative control in the screenplay and script.
 Owens said of the movie, "They fabricated things and decided to pull away from my story and make their own because I guess mine was too normal.
 There's no telling what they put in there.
 If I could sue, I would."